hhandoko/aktiform/README.md

 ## Prerequisites

-The only prerequisites is Graal 20.+ (JDK 11).
+The only prerequisites is a Java SDK in path.
 Gradle build tool will be downloaded and setup on first run.

+Graal 20.+ (Java SDK 11) is used for development, other Java 11 SDK may be used, but certain capabilities will be missing at runtime (e.g. polyglot scripting).

 ## Setup Steps